 Prior to the pandemic, many partner agencies successfully established relationships with our local jail and prison officials.
-These relationships helped to inform and educate our correctional partners about the many services offered throughout Alameda County.
-This collaboration helped to create the existence of pre-release services throughout the local correctional systems which included hosting meet and greet sessions, employer roundtables, and on-site job fairs that were held inside the jail.
-However, due to the jail closure during the pandemic, these activities were suspended.
-Member partners were able to continue their work with employers but had to temporarily shift their focus to postrelease services and connections.
-They also sent information pertaining to employment, career trainings, and educational options to the transition deputy partners, who in turn distributed this information to interested participants.
+These relationships helped to inform and educate our correctional partners about the many services offered throughout our county.
+This collaboration helped to create the existence of pre-release services throughout our local correctional systems.
+Partner agencies hosted meet and greet sessions with both Correctional officials and employers.
+Also scheduled were employer roundtables and on-site job fairs were held inside our jails.
+However, due to the jail closure during the pandemic, many of the activities were suspended.
+Member partners were able to continue their work with employers but had to temporarily shift their focus to post-release services and connections.
+Many providers also sent information pertaining to employment, career trainings, and educational options to our transition deputy partners, who in turn distributed this information to interested participants.